leo-arch/clifm/README.md

 * Quick search: type `/string` and CliFM will list of the files containing `string` in its name.
 This function also support wildcards.
 Example: `/*.png` will list all the .png files.

+* Just as the `ls` command, CLiFM uses color codes to identify file types.
+However, and unlike `ls`, CLiFM is also able to distinguish between empty and non-empty files.
+Once in CliFM, type `colors` to see the entire list of color codes.

 Because inspired in Arch Linux and its KISS principle, it is fundamentally aimed to be lightweight, fast, and simple.
 Weightng approximately 5 MB (!), it is the most lightweight and fastest file manager out there.
 On Arch's notion of simplcity see: https://wiki.archlinux.org/index.php/Arch_Linux#Simplicity